HL7/crmi-ig/input/pages/using-cql.md

 valueset "Acute Pharyngitis (2)": 'http://example.org/fhir/ValueSet/acute-pharyngitis-icd'
 ```

-Note carefully that although this URL may be resolveable for some terminology implementations, this is not necessarily the
+Note carefully that although this URL may be resolvable for some terminology implementations, this is not necessarily the
 case.
 This use of a canonical URL can be resolved as a search by the `url` element:

 ```